soniyasp20/auto_seat_heater/README.md

 ## When:

-When Person feels cold and want warm seat.
+Heated seats can make cars much more comfortable in the winter, or for those who often get cold even in the summer.

 ## Where:

-System can be used at Atmosphere reacges to low.
+System can be used at Atmosphere reaches to low.

 ## How: